dylan-george-field/work-from-home-log/README.md

 # work from home log
-A wpf app to log work from home hours for the Australian Tax Office (ATO)
+Logs work from home hours for the Australian Tax Office (ATO).

 ![The work from home log app](docs/example.png)